bbauska/meta-react-basics/README.md

 functions, but also allows us to handle situations where our separate function expression spans multiple lines of code.

-In this reading lesson item, you've learned the several types of functions you can use to handle events in React.
+In this section (5) you've learned the several types of functions you can use to handle events in React.
 Some of those are more common than others, but now that you know all the different ways of doing this, you can understand other people's code more easily, as well as choose the syntax that best suits your given use case, such as a specific company coding style guide.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2>06.
 User events</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-In this section, I'm going to demonstrate how to toggle the value of a Boolean state variable using user triggered events.
+In this section (6), I'm going to demonstrate how to toggle the value of a Boolean state variable using user triggered events.
 And how to handle multiple events on a single JSX element.
 In the example that you'll explore next, the code consists of another example of a component than